gravitational/teleport/rfd/0035-aws-node-join.md

 ### Authentication

-In place of a join token, nodes will present one or more signed AWS API requests to the auth server based on the configured claims:
+In place of a join token, nodes will present two signed AWS API requests to the auth server: `sts:GetCallerIdentity` and `organizations:DescribeOrganization`
-- `sts:GetCallerIdentity` for the "identity" claim and
-- `organizations:DescribeOrganization` for the "organization" claim

 These are signed HTTP requests which will be serialized and sent to the auth server over GRPC.